Human rights in Libya under Muammar Gaddafi: Persecution and Imprisonment of Berber Activists

 Berber activists were heavily persecuted and suppressed by the Gaddafi regime.
 Many activists were either arrested and tortured or had assassination attempts carried out against them.
-Many were even detained for simply owning books that were written in Tamazight.
+Many were even detained for owning books that were written in Tamazight.

 Said Mahrooq, a well known Berber activist from the city of Jadu was subject to many incidents of police harassment and torture.
 He was permanently paralyzed from the waist down and left with a broken skull after being run down by a car on the 21st of February 1979.
 Many Berber activists accused the regime of purposefully coordinating this attack, because he was followed by the Libyan intelligence on a number of occasions leading to the assassination attempt.

 Torture

 In 2011, secret documents discovered in Tripoli in the office of Gaddafi's former intelligence chief Moussa Koussa by Human Rights Watch confirmed that the CIA and MI6 had sent terrorism suspects to Libya, where they were tortured.
 In 2012, Human Rights Watch published a report based upon the interviews of 14 former Libyan detainees that detailed how opponents to Gaddafi's rule were unlawfully rendered to Libya, where they faced torture in Libyan prisons after being tortured at CIA sites, through methods such as waterboarding.
 This included members of the Libyan Islamist Fighting Group.

 According to the leader of the Libyan Islamist Fighting Group, Abdel-Hakim Belhaj, he and fellow leader Sami al-Saadi were tortured in Abu Salim Prison by Libyan interrogators.
 Belhaj had been kidnapped in Bangkok in 2004 alongside his pregnant wife, Fatima Boudchar, and their four children, and claimed a tip-off from MI6 had led to their capture.
 Saadi's wife and children were also abducted.
 They were questioned by British agents, who used information gained under torture to imprison Libyans in the UK.
 Belhaj stated he was tortured and imprisoned for 6 years, and his wife was also tortured before her release four months after being captured.

 During the Libyan Civil War in 2011, Libya's security forces allegedly tortured both rebels and civilians after rebel forces struck the northwest.
 According to The Observer, Gaddafi was alleged to have given the order to torture Libyans during the war.

+Saleh Quosmy, a man who lived in Libya under Gaddifi, recounted the time of his imprisonment, claiming his alleged offense was "...being a member of the Tahrir Party", and that warrantless searches and arrests occurred.
+He claimed to witness people being hit with objects such as plastic bricks, sticks, and belts during interrogations as a way to attempt to change their views of Gaddafi's regime.
+After being transferred to the Abu Salim Prison, he claimed that the cells in that facility were of incredibly poor quality, being made of metal with small windows and difficulties with temperature regulation.